boot2docker/boot2docker/README.md

 boot2docker is built with Docker, via Dockerfiles.

-It is composed in three disctinct steps:
+It is composed in three distinct steps:
 * `base`: fetches, patches with AUFS support and builds the 3.12.1 Linux Kernel with Tiny Core base configuration
 * `rootfs`: builds the base rootfs for boot2docker (not complete)
 * running `rootfs`: when you run this image, it will build the rootfs, download the latest Docker release and create the `.iso` file on `/` of the container.
 This way you can update Docker without having to completely rebuild everything.